 Payments of the general obligation bonds are to be made by the Bond Interest and Redemption Fund with local property tax collections.
-Payments for the certificates of participation (COPs) are made by the Other Debt service Fund.
+Payments of the certificates of participation (COPs) are made by the Other Debt service Fund.
 The payments of the leases are made by the General Fund.
+The payments of the subscription-based IT arrangements are made by the unrestricted and restricted General Fund and the Employee Training Institute Fund.
 The compensated absences, load banking, and early retirement plan will be paid by the fund for which the employee worked.